jkempff/jkempff.github.io/_posts/2016-07-29-create-a-promise-chain.md

 Yo.
 It's been a while since my last post.
 And this is nothing special, but something I quite often use and find very useful.

 When working with promises, you sometimes need to wait for more than one promise to resolve.
-Most time `Promise.all` will solve this for you.
+Most time [Promise.all][promise.all] will solve this for you.

 ```js
 Promise.all(arrayOfPromises)